wellyshen/react-cool-form/docs/validation-guide.md

 ## Form-level Validation

-The [validate](./use-form) provides a convenient way to access the complete `values` of the form (a.k.a [formState.values](./form-state)), which is useful to validate dependent fields at the same time.
+The [validate](./use-form) option provides a convenient way to access the complete `values` of the form (a.k.a [formState.values](./form-state)), which is useful to validate dependent fields at the same time.

 > 💡 Please ensure the shape of the `errors` matches the shape of form's `values`.
 If you're dealing with [complex form data](./complex-form-data), we've provided a set of [utility functions](./utility-functions) to help you get shit done 💩.